Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 A similar Optuna hyperparameter-importance analysis for the accuracy–latency run (not shown) yields the same qualitative ranking as the energy-aware study (see Fig. Z in [Section 4.5.2](#452-energy-oriented-hyperparameter-structure) for details).
 In both cases,  `nb_filters` dominates, `kernel_size` has moderate influence, and the remaining knobs contribute very little.
 This supports treating `nb_filters` as the primary design knob in the rest of our analysis.

 ### **4.5 Multi-Objective NAS: Accuracy vs Energy (Study 4)**
-Study 4 extends the multi-objective formulation to explicitly include energy per inference, measured with the inline INA228 as described in (Section 3.4)[#34-hardware-in-the-loop-measurement-and-implementation].
+Study 4 extends the multi-objective formulation to explicitly include energy per inference, measured with the inline INA228 as described in [Section 3.](#34-hardware-in-the-loop-measurement-and-implementation).
 Latency is a useful proxy for cost, but energy is the more direct constraint for battery-powered and energy-harvesting deployments.
 By optimizing accuracy and energy jointly, we obtain the accuracy-energy Pareto frontier that highights the "efficient" region of the design space and enables the selection of models that meet a target energy budget while retaining most of the achievable accuracy.
 Similar to Study 3, we then identify the most important hyperparameters for the design space.

 #### **4.5.1 Pareto Front**